 - Look at the question carefully (How many different ideas are there in the question?
 How many ideas do you have to write in your answer?). - Practise writing in three stages: - plan what you want to write - write your answer - check your writing/answer. - Check your work to see if it is: - organised (Have you used paragraphs?
 Does it have a conclusion?) - appropriate (Have you answered the question?
 Have you thought about who will read your writing?) - accurate (Is your spelling correct?
-Have you used capital letters and full stops?). - Practise doing sample exams from the Trinity website www.trinitycollege.com/ISEfoundation - Practise writing in English outside class for example, write reviews of films you have seen or books you have read, take part in discussions on the internet in English or write emails or messages to friends in English.
+Have you used capital letters and full stops?) - legible (Is it easy to read?). - Practise doing sample exams from the Trinity website trinitycollege.com/ISEI. - Practise writing in English outside class for example, write reviews of films or books you have enjoyed, take part in discussions on the internet in English or write emails or messages to friends in English.